KidContainer/KieCPPCommon/README.md

-# Kie Common
+# Kie CPP Common

-The common utility for multiple language.
+The common utility for C++ language.